 “And that’s where Aptem Employ comes in.
 It trains job seekers in the skills they need to find employment, while systematising every stage of the job searching experience – all on one platform.”

 You can find out more about what Aptem Employ offers on this link.

 Cambridge University has announced that all classes will move online for 2020 to 2021 academic year.
 Believing it is likely that social distancing will continue for some time, the university announced the move, saying:

 “Lectures will continue to be made available online and it may be possible to host smaller teaching groups in person, as long as this conforms to social-distancing requirements.”

-Most universities have moved all learning online during the lockdown, but Cambridge is the first UK university to announce all courses will continue online into 2021.
+Most universities have moved all learning online during the lockdown.
+Cambridge is the first UK university to announce all courses will continue online into 2021.

-Nicola Dandridge, chief executive of the Office for Students, has said that students need to be told what learning experience they will receive before they accept any offers.
+Nicola Dandridge is the chief executive of the Office for Student.
+She has said that students need to be told what learning experience they will receive before they accept any offers.
 It is expected, therefore, that more universities will announce plans for the next academic year over the coming weeks.